MAXILLA ANATOMY

 GENERAL CHARACTERISTICS

-• Key bone of the facial skeleton
+• Key bone of your facial skeleton

-• Forms the upper jaw
+• Forms your upper jaw

 • Contributes to multiple anatomical regions:

-• Roof of the oral cavity
+• Roof of your oral cavity

 • Orbital floor